Sanam Baloch: Career

 Her next role was of a victim of domestic abuse in social drama Kankar.
 Farahnaz Moazzam of the Express Tribune stated that she "depicted a battered woman’s experience beautifully".

 She took no acting projects for the following three years due to her commitment to hosting, The Morning Show on ARY News.
-In 2016, she returned to acting and portrayed the pilot fighter Marium Mukhtiar in the biographical television film Ek Thi Marium.
+In 2016, she returned to acting and portrayed the fighter pilot Marium Mukhtiar in the biographical television film Ek Thi Marium.

 Baloch then appeared in her only project of 2017 in drama Teri Raza as Suhana, a university student of an upper-class family having a religious background.
-Dawn readers and critics voted her portrayal as the "most annoying TV character", garnering the highest votes.
+DAWN Images readers and critics voted her portrayal as the "most annoying TV character", garnering the highest votes.

-In 2019, she portrayed a woman married to a narcissist in Khaas.
-While reviewing her and Ali Rehman Khan's performance, Buraq Shabbir of The News International found that they has done "a commendable job" and noted their "respective roles that break away from cliched portrayals."
-For her performance, Baloch received Best Television Actress nomination at the 1st Pakistan International Screen Awards.
+In 2019, she starred in drama Khaas as a victim of emotional abuse at the hands of her narcissistic husband, played by Ali Rehman Khan.
+While reviewing her and Khan's performances, Buraq Shabbir of The News International found that they has done "a commendable job" and noted their "respective roles that break away from cliched portrayals."
+For her performance, Baloch received a Best Television Actress nomination at the 1st Pakistan International Screen Awards.

 She hosted the morning show Morning with Hum on Hum TV.
 In 2011, she began hosting Samaa TV's morning show Subh Saverey Samaa Ke Saath, a role she held for three years.
 She married Abdullah Farhatullah, also a Samaa TV show host.
-She briefly joined ARY News, hosting their morning show from 2014 to 2018.
+She then joined ARY News, hosting their morning show from 2014 to 2018.
 Later, she rejoined Samaa TV, hosting the morning show until its conclusion in 2019.

-Pakistani films like Bin Roye and Balu Mahi and many others was also offered to Sanam Baloch in fact she had signed Bin Roye as well but later she cancelled the contract with Hum TV in lieu of her morning show with ARY News and her wedding.
+Pakistani films like Bin Roye and Balu Mahi and many others was also offered to Sanam Baloch.
+In fact, she had signed Bin Roye as well but later she cancelled the contract with Hum TV in lieu of her morning show with ARY News and her wedding.

 Baloch is one of the highest-paid actresses of Pakistan.